 A study of three programming paradigms and their associated languages: the functional paradigm with Scheme, the logical/declarative paradigm with Prolog, and the concurrent processing paradigm with Java.
-Prerequisite: COSC 221.
+Prerequisite: C- or better in COSC 221.

 COSC 465 Operating Systems (3)